 - Lightning strike

-Inland marine coverage is a long-term, ongoing policy for businesses that transport property, but it can also cover property of a third party that is in your temporary care, such as cargo you are transporting for a client.
+Inland marine coverage is a long-term, ongoing policy for businesses that transport property, but it can also cover another person’s property that is in your temporary care, such as cargo you are transporting for a client.
 Remember that coverage varies by industry and insurance provider.
-Be sure to discuss what specific items are covered and what’s not covered in your policy with your insurance representative before buying a policy.
+Be sure to discuss what specific items are covered and not covered in your policy with your insurance representative before buying a policy.

 What an Inland Marine Policy Doesn’t Cover

-The most important distinction to make about inland marine insurance is how it differs from commercial property insurance, which primarily covers your property in a fixed location, such as a building and its contents.
+The most important distinction to make about inland marine insurance is how it differs from commercial property insurance, which typically covers your business-owned property in a fixed location, such as a building and its contents.
 Inland marine is primarily for property while it is away from your main premises.

 Here are the primary items not covered by an inland marine policy:

-- Property at a Fixed Location: Inland marine typically won’t cover items covered by your commercial property insurance policy, which are primarily items in a fixed location, such as a building and its contents.
+- Property at a fixed location: Excludes items covered by your commercial property insurance policy, which are primarily items in a fixed location.

-- Your Vehicle: Inland marine insurance doesn’t cover the actual vehicle you use to transport your property.
-It only covers the property being transported by the vehicle.
+- Your vehicle: Excludes the actual vehicle you use to transport your property.
+Inland marine only covers the property being transported by the vehicle.

-- Transport over Water: An inland marine policy doesn’t cover goods or merchandise being transported across bodies of water, which is covered under an ocean marine insurance policy.
+- Transport over water: Doesn’t cover goods or merchandise being transported across bodies of water, which is covered under an ocean marine insurance policy.

-Here are specific examples of what inland marine insurance won’t cover:
+Here are specific examples of what inland marine insurance typically doesn’t cover:

 - Items that have not yet been shipped